PokePiece/Deep-Void-Prototype/README.md

 ## License

-Custom, internal research system.
+Custom, internal intelligence system.
 Not licensed for redistribution.